 In conjunction with Central Co-op, we have developed a five-year business plan that includes significant investment in the first one to two years to integrate systems and teams.
 A major focus is on IT, where both societies currently use some of the same systems but pay duplicate licensing fees.
 By consolidating and choosing the most effective systems, we can reduce costs and improve efficiency really very significantly.

-The initial investment is expected to be around £8 million, mainly to support integration.
-However, once completed, the merger is projected to deliver annual savings of approximately £17 million through better buying power, streamlined contracts, and reduced duplication in systems and infrastructure.
+The needed investment over the next three years is expected to be around £23 million, mainly to support integration.
+However, once completed, the merger is projected to deliver annual savings of approximately £16.5 million through better buying power, streamlined contracts, and reduced duplication in systems and infrastructure.